raj7desai/wordle-js-css-html/readme.md

 ## Pseudocode

 - Create a grid of 5 columns and 6 rows.
-Each block is a square
+Each block is a square - done
-- You can type letters in the grid but only in the first row and then with each guess, the next row
+- You can type letters in the grid - done //  only one letter per block - done but only in the first row and // then with each guess, the next row
 - On clicking the Enter button, check the word (function)
       - checkWord - function - checks inputWord with Answer
           - Go over every letter of inputWord and compare to every letter of Answer